 Chair the Nominating Committee.

-President Elect - Public Relations.
-The President Elect - Public Relations shall:
+Vice President - Public Relations Chair.
+The Public Relations Chair shall:

-Perform the duties of the president in the absence of the president, or vacancy in the presidential office, and be expected to assume the office of President for the succeeding term.
+If no President Elect has been elected, perform the duties of the President in the absence of the President, or vacancy in the presidential office, and be expected to assume the office of President for the succeeding term.

 Attend all member meetings whenever possible.